The Magic Christian (novel): Plot summary

 Grand buys a huge downtown vacant lot in a major city.
 He then has a three-foot brick wall built around the perimeter and fills it with feces and offal into which bills of all denominations have been mixed.
 He then takes pleasure watching immaculately dressed people defiling themselves by braving the stench, and ruining their clothing and dignity, by wading through the muck for the bills.

 Grand makes a habit of having his chauffeur park illegally in downtown areas, and when being ticketed offering the officer enormous amounts of money to eat the ticket.

 A newspaper under Grand's control first begins to add foreign language passages and perverse commentary to articles, then changes to reporting simply dry facts, then to printing only hate mail received by subscribers.
 Grand takes a vacation, showing up to an African safari with three natives carrying an unmounted howitzer, and firing it at game animals.

 Grand's final adventure takes place on board the S.S.
 Magic Christian, a remodeled luxury liner catering only to the super-rich.
 He first arbitrarily rejects several Social Register favorites for passage, sending them into a furor, then the ship's crew treat the selected passengers harshly.
 Grand himself responds to the requests from notables for passage.
-One of the best is when an Italian contessa lists her family history and her qualifications, and Grand rejects her by writing, "No Wops" across the top, and returning it to her.
+One applicant, an Italian contessa, lists her family history and her qualifications, and Grand rejects her by writing, "No Wops" across the top, and returning it to her.
 Graffiti gradually appear on the walls, and the ship begins to resemble a ghetto, while the captain (actually an actor) insists everyone remain calm—even when it turns out the only food available is potatoes, and the ship turns around and heads back into port at top speed.

 Grand cuts back on his activities afterward, limiting himself to stunts like buying local grocery stores, marking the prices down to pennies on the dollar (with even bigger discounts for bulk purchases), then watching the store stock empty out within hours as customers burden themselves with more groceries than they will ever use.